macc-hpc/ansible-intel-linpack/README.md

-# Ansible Scripts to run Intel Linpack on HPC cluster
+# Ansible Scripts to install Intel Linpack and MPI on HPC cluster

 ## Requirements
 * For communication between cluster nodes, in most cases Intel MPI Library uses the SSH protocol and it need to establish a passwordless SSH connection to ensure proper communication of MPI processes.
-*

-## Getting started
+* Download and copy Intel® Math Kernel Library Benchmarks 2017 zip to bin/l_mklb_p_2017.2.015.tgz
+* Download and copy ​Intel® MPI Library 2019 to bin/l_mpi_2019.3.199.tgz
+* Set PSET_INSTALL_DIR in bin/silent-mpi.cfg to the directory where you want to install Intel® MPI Library.

 ### Installation
-ansible-playbook -i hosts-full linpack.yml
+ansible-playbook -i hosts linpack.yml

+# Ansible Scripts to install Intel® Manycore Platform Software Stack (Intel® MPSS)

+WIP

-## Feedback
+# Feedback

 Updated source and an issue tracker are available at: